Actipro/WPF-Controls/Documentation/topics/grids/propertygrid-features/supported-attributes.md

 }

 When not specified, the property is editable by default if there is a `set` accessor available.
-However if this attribute is supplied with its `AllowEdit` property set to `false`, the property will be displayed as read-only.
+However, if this attribute is supplied with its `AllowEdit` property set to `false`, the property will be displayed as read-only.

 This code shows an example of applying `EditableAttribute` to force the property to be read-only when in a property grid: